 The days went by.
 Mother’s Day came, and it was a whirl of activity, putting together a dinner for the mothers in our lives.
 We had decided on a more complicated menu, and dinner was late.
 But with everyone’s help we managed to pull it off together, and we were able to bring our families together and show our appreciation for the beautiful women in our lives.
-We cleaned up, and tired, I gratefully climbed into bed.
+We cleaned up, and tired, I climbed gratefully into bed.
 Then, a knock came at our door.
-It was my lovely daughter, Nessa, with a little card and a paper sack in hand.
-The children had forgotten to present me with a card earlier, and she wanted to give it to me before I went to bed.
+It was my daughter, with a little card and a paper sack in hand.
+The children had forgotten to present me with their card earlier, and she wanted to give it to me before I went to bed.
 Lights went on, and I read the precious notes from my children with a swelling heart.
 I reached into the paper sack, and out came a little white polar bear, with a red muffler.
 It was a simple little bear, and tiny too.
 But the tears came to my eyes.

 The next day – bears in mind – I began to do some research.
 I was curious to know if there had been any significant bears in mythologies or fairy tales, and my research brought me to a lovely little string of articles on Bears, Myth and Moor, by Terri Windling.
 It was just what I was looking for, and it had a beautiful collection of information on tales and myth on bears, and art, depicting bears, and a girl. – Thank you, Terri, for the lovely thread.
 (I have shared the images I loved most here.)

 My heart warmed as I read through instances of Bears in mythology from around the world, in her article called Following the Bear.
 Quoting from Women Who Run With the Wolves, she said,